A local prison ministry chaplain who has a church in Honesdale expects to partner with TV celebrity Phil Robertson of "Duck Dynasty" fame.

 That was in 2005.
 Feeling a sense of indebtedness to those in prison, Mencina said that the next year he began the Lost & Found/Jesus Christ Evangelistic Prison Ministry by corresponding with one inmate from Pike who went on to state prison.

 Phil Robertson and other family members attend the White's Ferry Road Church of Christ in West Monroe.
 Mencina stated that Robertson learned of the prison ministry and was impressed that so much was being done from a small church to help prison inmates at no cost.
 The ministers of the church contacted Mencina and invited him to visit, even paying for his airfare.

 The ministers, Robert Ables and Gordon Dasher, introduced him to Robertson, who is an elder at their church.

 Mencina said he went with no expectations and thought the meeting with Robertson would take about five minutes; instead it lasted nearly two hours in Robertson's home.

 Lost & Found Fellowship in Honesdale has also been planning to start a local chapter of "Celebrate Recovery (C.R.)", a 12-step Christian-based program for people with addictions of any kind.

 It turns out that Robertson also publicly endorses the program and the White's Ferry church has an active C.R. chapter.

-With great enthusiasm, Messina states that never dreamed this would come about, and said the "bottom line is to bring glory to God."
+With great enthusiasm, Mencina states that he never dreamed this would come about and said the "bottom line is to bring glory to God."